mirham/KillSwitch/README.md

 </p>

 ## Introduction
-MirHam KillSwich is a macOS menu bar application designed to provide additional control over your internet connection.
-It helps ensure your safety by disabling all physical network interfaces when your public IP address changes to an unsafe one.
-This allows you time to determine what happened to the connection and restore safe conditions before continuing your work.
-This application is especially useful for VPN users, particularly those using modern protocols such as VLESS, Trojan, SS, and more.
+MirHam KillSwich is a macOS menu bar app that gives you greater control over your internet connection and helps protect your privacy.

+When your public IP address changes to one that isn't on your allowed list, the app automatically disables all network interfaces — giving you time to assess the situation and restore a safe connection before resuming work.

+This is especially useful for VPN users, particularly those using modern protocols such as VLESS, Trojan, Shadowsocks, and others.

 ## Features
-- Easy to use
+- Simple and intuitive to use
-- Adjustable and flexible
-- Customizable menu bar items and used APIs
+- Highly customizable: menu bar items, APIs, and security levels
-- Operates continuously, even after computer restarts
+- Configurable allowed IP address list with security levels
+- Automatically disables network interfaces when an unsafe IP address is detected
-- Periodic public IP checks at desired intervals
+- Periodic public IP address checks at configurable intervals
+- DNS and WebRTC leak detection and monitoring (see limitations below)
-- Automatically or manually close applications
+- Automatically or manually quit applications when a security risk is detected
-- Manage physical network connections
-- Preventing the computer from going to sleep (may not work without a power adapter connected on some Macs)
+- Prevents the computer from sleeping while monitoring is active (may not work without a power adapter on some Macs)
+- Built-in log viewer, detailed logs
+- Launch agent support — runs automatically after system startup

 ## Compatibility